Constructing Taxonomies from Pretrained Language Models: Related Work

-\textbf{Explicit Knowledge from Pretrained Language Models} Another relevant line of work involves extracting structured declarative knowledge from pretrained language models.
-For instance, \citet{bouraoui2019inducing} showed that a wide range of relations can be extracted from pretrained language models such as BERT.
-Our work differs in that we consider tree structures and incorporate web definitions. \citet{Bosselut2019COMETCT} use transformers to generate explicit open-text descriptions of commonsense knowledge.
-Other work has focused on extracting knowledge of relations between entities \citep{petroni2019language, jiang2020can}.
+Another relevant line of work involves extracting structured declarative knowledge from pretrained language models.
+For instance, \citet{bouraoui2019inducing} showed that a wide range of relations can be extracted from pretrained language models such as \textsc{BERT}.
+Our work differs in that we consider tree structures and incorporate web glosses. \citet{Bosselut2019COMETCT} use pretrained models to generate explicit open-text descriptions of commonsense knowledge.
+Other work has focused on extracting knowledge of relations between entities \citep{petroni2019language, jiang2020can}. \citet{Blevins2020MovingDT} use a similar approach to ours for word sense disambiguation, and encode glosses with pretrained models.